MarianBabic/JSVulnerabilitiesDetector/README.md

 ### 0.2.0

-Rules can be turned on/off in Settings.
+Individual rules can be turned on/off in Settings.

 ### 0.1.0